eglaubauf/egLib/README.md

 - Mograph_Displace.hda - MoGraphStuff as known from other tools
 - Mograph_Plain.hda - MoGraphStuff as known from other tools
 - Mograph_Random.hda - MoGraphStuff as known from other tools
-- HighToLow.hda -  AutoUVs the LowRes Object and transfers UVs from Low to HighPoly - (SideFx)GameDev Logic inside
+- AutoUV_LowToHigh.hdalc -  AutoUVs the LowRes Object and transfers UVs from Low to HighPoly - (SideFx)GameDev Logic inside

 ### additional Infos